Lukauigi/LukaszBedUnityLearn/README.md

 #### Essentials of Real-time Audio
 In this learning project, you’ll start in a pre-made 3D project where you can explore and experiment with audio in Unity.
 In addition to setting background music, you will experience the ways that Unity simulates the ways sound behaves in a 3D space.

+I imported a playable scene and edited aspects of volume within it.
+I learned how to:
+* implement 3D audio

 ### Learn Unity
 Learn how Unity fits in with the broader creative industry of real-time development, and prepare to continue your learning journey.